 Patricia B. Gary

-Patricia B. Gary is Of Counsel to the firm.
+Patricia B. Gary is a Partner in the firm.
 She focuses her practice on the defense of malpractice cases against architects, engineers, attorneys and law firms, real estate brokers, insurance agents and other professionals.
 She also represents clients in business and commercial disputes, business torts, employment, and general liability matters.

 She effectively utilizes her research and advocacy skills to resolve cases through summary judgment and motion practice.

 Attorney Gary also specializes in rendering insurance coverage opinions.
 She represents insurers in complex insurance coverage matters and bad faith disputes involving a variety of policies, including commercial general liability, professional liability, errors and omissions, directors and officers, and first party property.
 She has successfully litigated numerous declaratory judgment actions to resolution in state and federal courts.

 She has handled over forty appeals in a wide range of areas including professional malpractice, insurance coverage, construction law, breach of contract, intellectual property, trade secrets, unfair competition, False Claims Act, anti-trust, lender liability, bankruptcy, premises liability, products liability and land use.

 Admitted to Practice

 - U.S. District Court for the District of Massachusetts

 - U.S. District Court for the District of New Hampshire

 - Suffolk University Law School (J.D., cum laude)